-(Grundmann, 2016).
+The anthropologically driven atmospheric CO_2 increase is considered one of the major contributions to global warming (Hansen et al., 2008).
+A decline in anthropological CO2 emissions is seen as improbable due to socio-economic factors (Grundmann, 2016).
 Thus, the recycling of CO2 by electrochemical conversion to energy-rich materials is of particular interest (Jhong et al., 2013; Whipple and Kenis, 2010; Zhu et al., 2016).
 One promising method in terms of cost and variability is the electrolytic reduction of CO2, usually performed in an aqueous bicarbonate electrolyte solution (Haas et al., 2018).
-Depending on the metal electrode, CO2 electrolysis yields a number of products, e.g. formate, hydrocarbons, alcohols and carbon monoxide (Hori, 2008; Haas et al., 2018).
-CO, which is a versatile educt for the chemical industry, e.g. as feedstock for the Fischer-Tropsch process, is obtained by using silver or gold electrodes (Hernández et al., 2017).
+Depending on the metal electrode, CO2 electrolysis yields a number of products, e.g., formate, hydrocarbons, alcohols, and carbon monoxide (Hori, 2008; Haas et al., 2018).
+CO, which is a versatile educt for the chemical industry, e.g., as feedstock for the Fischer-Tropsch process, is obtained by using silver or gold electrodes (Hernández et al., 2017).

-Despite vivid research, the reaction pathways of electrochemical CO_2 reduction are still not fully understood (Hori, 2008; Jhong et al., 2013; Kortlever et al., 2015).
-There are two main issues, were one originates in the complex equilibrium of CO_2 and carbonate species in aqueous systems depending on pH, temperature and partial pressure.
-These parameters vary with time during the electrolysis and are also a function of distance from the electrode surface (Hori, 2008).
-The second issue is the electrolytic CO_2 reduction which suffers further from high overpotentials, mitigated by a few selected metal catalysts.
-There is evidence, that the formation of an intermediate CO_2^- radical can cause an overpotential (Hori, 2008; Baruch et al., 2015).
+Despite vivid research, the reaction pathways of electrochemical CO2 reduction are still not fully understood (Hori, 2008; Jhong et al., 2013; Kortlever et al., 2015).
+There are two main issues, where one originates in the complex equilibrium of CO2 and carbonate species in aqueous systems depending on pH, temperature, and partial pressure.
+These parameters vary with time during the electrolysis and are also a function of distance from the electrole surface (Hori, 2008).
+The second issue is the electrolytic CO2 reduction which suffers further from high overpotentials, mitigated by a few selected metal catalysts.
+There is evidence that the formation of an intermediate CO2- radical can cause an overpotential (Hori, 2008; Baruch et al., 2015).

-To gain insights into the dynamic processes of an electrochemical system it is imperative to monitor the complete system during operation, e.g. using in operando spectroscopic techniques (Bañares, 2005; Britton, 2014).
-NMR spectroscopy is a flexible and powerful method for reaction monitoring or quantitative chemical analysis (Stanisavljev et al., 1998; Williamson et al., 2019).
-The NMR study of batteries is often associated with broad line widths inherent to solid state materials.
-For in operando investigations of liquid state electrolysis systems, high spectral resolution is a critical factor.
-The determination of structural information for small molecules relies on the detection of minor changes in chemical shifts and J-couplings in the range of a few Hertz.
-Thus, signal line widths are of major concern since the earliest publications in this area of research.
-Several experiment setups for the electrochemical reduction and/or oxidation of organic molecules are suggested in literature (Bussy and Boujtita, 2015; Falck and Niessen, 2015).
+To gain insights into the dynamic processes of an electrochemical system, it is imperative to monitor the complete system during operation, e.g., using in operando spectroscopic techniques (Bañares, 2005; Britton, 2014).
+Nuclear magnetic resonance (NMR) spectroscopy is a flexible and powerful method for reaction monitoring or quantitative chemical analysis (Stanisavljev et al., 1998; Williamson et al., 2019).
+The NMR study of batteries is often associated with broad line widths inherent to solid-state materials.
+For in operando investigations of liquid-state electrolysis systems, high spectral resolution is a critical factor.
+The determination of structural information for small molecules relies on the detection of minor changes in chemical shifts and J couplings in the range of a few Hertz.
+Thus, signal line widths have been of major concern since the earliest publications in this area of research.
+Several experiment setups for the electrochemical reduction and/or oxidation of organic molecules are suggested in the literature (Bussy and Boujtita, 2015; Falck and Niessen, 2015).
 The first in operando flow cell for the investigation of electrochemical processes consisted of a two-electrode setup inside a 5 mm NMR tube (Richards and Evans, 1975).
 A Pt/Hg wire working electrode outside the sensitive volume was placed inside a 3 mm tube concentric to the NMR tube.
 At the bottom of the 3 mm tube, a capillary released the reaction products into the sensitive volume of the 5 mm tube.
 The setup allowed sample spinning, which was required due to the low spectral resolution of the spectrometer at that time.
 This approach was then adapted for the investigation of anion radical decays and improved by using three electrodes (Mairanovsky et al., 1983).